-The election of the Mayor must be carried out by a show of hands.
+The election of the Mayor must be carried out by a show of hands or such other visual or audible means as the Chief Executive Officer determines.

-6. Determining the election of the Mayor
+6. Determining the Election of the Mayor

+- 6.1 The Chief Executive Officer must open the meeting at which the Mayor is to be elected, and invite nominations for the office of Mayor. - 6.2 Any nominations for the office of Mayor must be: - 6.2.1 in a form prescribed by the Chief Executive Officer; and - 6.2.2 seconded by another Councillor. - 6.3 Once nominations for the office of Mayor have been received, the following provisions will govern the election of the Mayor:

+Single Nomination

+6.4 If there is only one nomination, the candidate nominated must be declared to be duly elected;

+Multiple Nominations and Candidate Elected on First Vote

+- 6.5 If there is more than one nomination, the Councillors in attendance at the meeting must vote for one of the candidates; - 6.6 In the event of a candidate receiving the votes of an absolute majority of Councillors, that candidate is declared to have been elected;

+Three or More Nominations and No Candidate Obtaining Absolute Majority on First Vote
-- 6.1 The Chief Executive Officer must open the meeting at which the Mayor is to be elected, and invite nominations for the office of Mayor. - 6.2 Any nominations for the office of Mayor must be: - 6.2.1 in writing and in a form prescribed by the Chief Executive Officer, and - 6.2.2 seconded by another Councillor. - 6.3 Once nominations for the office of Mayor have been received, the following provisions will govern the election of the Mayor: - 6.3.1 if there is only one nomination, the candidate nominated must be declared to be duly elected; - 6.3.2 if there is more than one nomination, the Councillors present at the meeting must vote for one of the candidates; - 6.3.3 in the event of a candidate receiving an absolute majority of the votes, that candidate is declared to have been elected; - 6.3.4 in the event that no candidate receives an absolute majority of the votes, and it is not resolved to conduct a new election at a later date and time, the candidate with the fewest number of votes must be declared to be a defeated candidate.
-The Councillors present at the meeting must then vote for one of the remaining candidates; - 6.3.5 if one of the remaining candidates receives an absolute majority of the votes, he or she is duly elected.
-If none of the remaining candidates receives an absolute majority of the votes, the process of declaring the candidates with the fewest number of votes a defeated candidate and voting for the remaining candidates must be repeated until one of the candidates receives an absolute majority of the votes.
-That candidate must then be declared to have been duly elected;

-- 6.3.6 in the event of two or more candidates having an equality of votes and one of them having to be declared:

-- (a) a defeated candidate; and

-- (b) duly elected

-the declaration will be determined by lot.
+- 6.7 In the event that: - 6.7.1 there are three or more candidates; - 6.7.2 no candidate receives the votes of an absolute majority of Councillors; and - 6.7.3 it is not resolved to conduct a new election at a later date and time, the candidate with the fewest number of votes must be declared to be a defeated candidate.
+The Councillors in attendance at the meeting will then vote for one of the remaining candidates; - 6.8 If one of the remaining candidates receives the votes of an absolute majority of Councillors votes, that candidate is duly elected.
+If none of the remaining candidates receives the votes of an absolute majority of Councillors and it is not resolved to conduct a new election at a later day and time, the process of declaring the candidates with the fewest number of votes a defeated candidate and voting for the remaining candidates must be repeated until one of the candidates receives the votes of an absolute majority of Councillors.
+That candidate must then be declared to have been duly elected; - 6.9 For the purposes of sub-rules 6.7 and 6.8 if no candidate can be determined to have the fewest number of votes due to two or more candidates having an equality of votes then the candidate who is to be declared a defeated candidate will be determined by lot. - a) a defeated candidate; and - b) duly elected the declaration will be determined by lot.